 What are counseling services?

-Free, brief, confidential counseling is available to employees, spouses or domestic partners and dependent children (under 26 years old and single) by a staff of licensed mental health professionals.
+Free, brief, confidential counseling is available to employees, spouses or domestic partners and dependent children (under 26 years old) by a staff of licensed mental health professionals.

 How can counseling services help me and my family?